Cnrdelaney/HG_marker_detection/docs/source/index.rst

 Official documentation for COMET Beta version.

-For a simple picture of what COMET is and how it operates, the following is our poster which was presented at multiple conferences!
+For a simple picture of what COMET is and how it operates, the following is our poster from multiple conference presentations.

 |poster|